-While his partners live out of state, Gordy lives in Rutherford and helps manage the day to day operations of Witchery – including handling the primary sales and marketing and working with Grant during blending decisions.
+While his partners live out of state, Gordy lives in Rutherford and helps manage the day-to-day operations of Witchery – including handling the primary sales and marketing and working with Grant during blending decisions.

-Witchery Wines focuses on small production Cabernet Sauvignon from premium vineyard sites in select parts of the Napa Valley (mostly hillsides).
+Witchery Wines focuses on small production Cabernet Sauvignon from premium vineyard sites in select parts of Napa Valley (mostly hillsides).
 Through Gordy’s stepfather, Mike Neal (of Neal Vineyard Management Company) Witchery has been able to secure access to select premium vineyards in the valley including from Mike’s personal vineyard on Howell Mountain.
 Witchery also produces a tiny amount of Sauvignon Blanc.
 Total production on all wines – as of our latest update to this review is only around 350 cases per year.

 All of their Cabernet Sauvignon wines are hand dipped in red wax – giving the wines an elegant look.
 Based on personal experience, the easiest way we have found to open these wines is simply place the end of the neck of the bottle at an angle downwards in or under hot water from the faucet (this water never touches the actual wine) – this softens the wax and then with a knife, you can easily cut through and remove the top part of the wax seal – exposing the cork.
-One can also punch through the wax seal at room temperature with a corkscrew or cut it off with a knife but we do not recommended this method, as the wax is hard and can crack and make a mess (and is certainly not the way to open an older wine with a softer cork).
+One can also punch through the wax seal at room temperature with a corkscrew or cut it off with a knife, but we do not recommend this method, as the wax is hard and can crack and make a mess (and is certainly not the way to open an older wine with a softer cork).

-The 2015 Howell Mountain Cabernet Sauvignon reveals an elegant but powerful aromatic core to the bouquet – with darker fruits showing including ripe blackberry (think warm blackberry pie), boysenberry and aromas of black licorice and a hint of wood spice.
+The 2015 Witchery Howell Mountain Cabernet Sauvignon reveals an elegant but powerful aromatic core to the bouquet – with darker fruits showing including ripe blackberry (think warm blackberry pie), boysenberry and aromas of black licorice and a hint of wood spice.
 Flavors of blackberry and plum.
 Dry but not harsh tannins are slightly chewy – both wood and grape tannins along with notes of cracked pepper and a hint of mocha.
 A fairly approachable and hedonistic offering in its youth.

 The 2015 Oakville Cabernet Sauvignon is dark ruby in the glass – the bouquet is luscious with a focus on the fruit – showing mostly darker fruit aromas including blackberry.
 A pretty part of the nose is the influence of baking spice, cloves, vanilla and hints of espresso.
 Fairly supple across the palate, this wine drinks well young.
 Lingers with both a toasted wood spice nuance, fine grained tannins and plenty of flavor.
 Very long finish.
 The previous vintage of this wine took Gold in Best of Show at the Finger Lakes International Wine Competition.

-The 2016 Sauvignon Blanc was sourced from a vineyard on State Lane in the Yountville sub appellation.
+The 2016 Witchery Sauvignon Blanc was sourced from a vineyard on State Lane in the Yountville sub appellation.
 It reveals lively aromas including of citrus blossom, lemon zest, mineralities, hints of caramel and as it opens further, pineapple.
 Rounded, with balance and richness across the palate, the wine finishes clean and is all about the fruit.
-Easy to drink by itself – doesn’t have the tartness that certain styles of wines from this varietal often have.
+Easy to drink by itself – doesn’t have the tartness that certain styles of wines from this variety often have.
 100% stainless steel fermented.

 Gordy selectively participates in vintner dinners around the country – he loves the networking opportunities these afford as well as the chance to promote and talk about the Napa Valley.
 The wines are distributed in several states including Arkansas, Montana and North Carolina among others.
 Locally the wines are found at The Wine Connection in Yountville.
 For more information and or to join their mailing list, visit: www.witcherywine.com